hamidgholami/accp-cheatsheet/README.md

 - With the **Developer** plan you can open **unlimited** cases.

 ### Amazon IAM
-- you **cannot** use IAM to create **local user accounts** on any system.
+- You **cannot** use IAM to create **local user accounts** on any system.
 - You are also not charged for what you use, <ins>IAM is free to use</ins>.
 - You can share access to your AWS account.
 - Identity federation.
 - PCI DSS complince.
 - AWS recommended **best practices**:
 	- Create individual IAM users
-	- Grant lease privilage
+	- Least privilege principle: granting only the permissions that are needed to perform specific tasks
+ 	- Culture strong passwords
+  	- Multi-factor authentication
 - IAM **supported authentication** methods include:
-	- console passwords
+	- Console passwords
-	- access keys
+	- Access keys
-	- server certificates
+	- Server certificates
 - Best practice to ensure the security of AWS account
 	- **Don’t generate** an access key for the **root account** user
 	- Use **Temporary Security Credentials** (IAM Roles) Instead of Long-Term Access Keys
 	- Manage IAM User Access Keys Properly
 - You can enable single sign-on (**SSO**) to your AWS accounts by using **federation** and AWS Identity and Access Management (IAM).
 - All you can do with an **access key** once it has been generated is to:
-	- make active
+	- Make active
-	- make inactive
+	- Make inactive
-	- delete
+	- Delete
 - IAM Policy Simulator evaluates the policies that you choose and determines the effective permissions for each of the actions that you specify.

+### Amazon Cognito
+- Amazon Cognito Identity Pool provides temporary AWS credentials for users who are guests (unauthenticated) and for users who have been authenticated and received a token.
+An identity pool is a store of user identity data specific to your account.
+- Amazon Cognito User Pool is a user directory in Amazon Cognito.
+It doesn't enable access to unauthenticated identities.
+You have to use an Identity Pool instead.

 ### Popular HTTTP code
 - A HTTP 200 codes: successful